 Once your order of crown molding arrives, corners must be cut to the correct angles and then installed.
 You may elect to create the angles yourself, if you have the skills, and are patient.
 Getting them just right is tricky, and that’s why you should do some additional research on how to cut crown molding with This Old House before starting your project.

-Chair Rail Molding Adds Another Distinctive Touch to Walls
+Your Chair Rail Molding Ideas Will Add Another Distinctive Touch to Walls

 What is chair rail molding?
 This type of molding is installed on walls to prevent damage from the backs of chairs and to divide walls into pleasing proportions.
 Careless moving of chairs can dent, scratch, or chip any type of wall material from wood paneling to drywall.
 Wood chair rails are installed at the height of chair tops, typically anywhere from 32” to 42” above the floors, depending on your chair heights.